This article is dedicated to the memory of those who lost their lives in the January 1905 gale,

 Zulu fishing boats in Portknockie Harbour (pre 1905)2

 Below is a photo of the Evangeline crew, although not everyone in the photo was aboard when the Evangeline was lost.
-We've only put two names to faces so far and would like to hear from anyone who can identify more.
+We've only put three names to faces so far and would like to hear from anyone who can identify more.
 Again, hover your pointer over the photo to put names to faces.

 The Crew of the Evangeline3